 Self Assessment tax return deadlines

-The last tax year was 2023/24 which ran from 6 April 2023 to 5 April 2024 – this is the period that Self Assessment customers are currently reporting.
+The last tax year was 2024/25, which ran from 6 April 2024 to 5 April 2025.
+This is the period that Self Assessment customers are currently reporting.

-If you need to register for Self Assessment and file a tax return for 2023/24 (meaning you received income in this period that needs to be reported), below are the key dates that you need to be aware of:
+If you need to register for Self Assessment and file a tax return for income received in the 2024/25 tax year, below are the key dates that you need to be aware of:

 Failure to meet a deadline can result in a penalty being imposed.
 These dates will be updated as and when we move into a new financial year.